 - 500 g gnocchi 16 oz. frozen, fresh or shelf-stable

 - 2 Tbsp. butter

-- 400 g can of cherry tomatoes 14oz, with juice
+- 400 g canned cherry tomatoes 14oz, with juice

 - 2 handfuls fresh baby arugula or baby spinach